BlackXanthus/obamenu-old/README.md

-# obamenu
+# obamenu - NOTE: This Repository is now superseeded by : https://github.com/BlackXanthus/obamenu
 Obamenu 1.1.8

-Obamenu is the grandfather of creating menues on Openbox.
+Obamenu is the grandfather of creating menues on Openbox:

 However, overtime it has languished at version 1.1.7, with no active development.
 In truth, there has been very little need for development of this little script - yet time has not been kind.